cbaziotis/ekphrasis/README.md

         'emphasis', 'censored'},
     fix_html=True,  # fix HTML tokens

-    # corpus from wich the word statistics are going to be used
+    # corpus from which the word statistics are going to be used
     # for word segmentation
     segmenter="twitter",

-    # corpus from wich the word statistics are going to be used
+    # corpus from which the word statistics are going to be used
     # for spell correction
     corrector="twitter",